AshLaw96/weather-wise/README.md

 - `os`: used for adding a `clear()` function
 - `colorama`: used for including color in the terminal
 - `random`: used to get a random choice from a list
+- `question`: used to pull all the questions from my own made file

 ## Testing